defano/jmonet/README.md

 #### What about vector graphic tools (i.e., "draw" apps)?

 Sorry, not the intent of this library.
 That said, many pieces of this library could be leveraged for such a tool...

-#### Do you have tools for perspective, distort or other non-affine transforms?

-Not yet.
-The Java Advanced Imaging libraries that provide the underlying algorithms for more complex transformations are licensed separately from the Java JDK and cannot automatically be "pulled in" to a project via build tools like Maven or Gradle (at least not legally).
-Thus, including such tools would make distributing and using this library a real PITA.

-I might someday offer an "extension pack" JAR that has these tools but requires users to download and install Oracle's JAI library in order to compile them.